 Rookie Cards of the “BIG HURT” Frank Thomas

 The home run era started in the late eighties.
-But the decade of the 1990’s gave baseball fans the most offensive, run scoring era the game had ever seen.
+But the decade of the 1990s gave baseball fans the most offensive, run-scoring era the game had ever seen.
 Records were broken and highlight reels filled sports performance networks.
-At it’s peak two players always stood out.
+At its peak, two players always stood out.
 Ken Griffey Jr. and Frank Thomas.

-Growing up in Northwest, Indiana a mere 20 minute drive to Comiskey Park (now Guaranteed Rate Field), I was able to follow closely this man they call the Big Hurt.
-Like a locomotive he was Big and powerful, listed at 6′ 5″ 240lbs. and he definitely put a Hurt on the ball.
+Growing up in Northwest, Indiana a mere 30-minute drive to Comiskey Park (now Guaranteed Rate Field), I was able to follow closely this man they call the Big Hurt.
+Like a locomotive, he was Big and powerful, listed at 6′ 5″ 240lbs. and he definitely put a Hurt on the ball.

-His best years were 1991-1997 where he finished in the Top 10 in MVP votes each of those years and actually winning MVP honors back to back years in 1993 and 1994.
+His best years were 1991-1997 where he finished in the Top 10 in MVP votes each of those years and actually winning MVP honors back-to-back years in 1993 and 1994.
 He is also a 5x All-Star; 4x Silver Slugger and the 1997 Batting Title Champion.
 His career stats are: